mdp/node-at-yahoo/README.md

 be the largest server of traffic from Node in the world.

 We've also built an amazing infrastructure.
-We run the latest version of Node, host our own NPM registry, and work deploy seemlessly from a Github pull request all the way to production.
+We run the latest version of Node, host our own NPM registry, and deploy seemlessly from a Github pull request all the way to production.
 In fact, we deploy more than 400 times a day, and run more than 360,000 tests.